openstack/barbican-specs/specs/liberty/quota-support-for-barbican-resources.rst

               "secrets": 10,
               "orders": 20,
               "containers": -1,
-              "transport_keys": null,
               "consumers": 10
             }
           }

-* Update/Set quotas for a specific project (admin only)
+* Update/Set quotas for a specific project (service-admin only)

   * Creates or updates the configured resource quotas for the specified project.
 It is not required to specify limits for all Barbican resources.